MattPinder/MastersProject/README.md

 recent .gbk file; contrary to his observations, a small proportion of the genes predicted by RAST had names.
 These names sometimes conflicted with the names found by Oskar, however, despite consistent locations and functions.

+Using output from myRAST, compared EC number of random protein with the KEGG database.
+Several gene names found (species-dependent), but unsure how to determine which is the appropriate name for Kordia.
+In any case, would be too time-consuming to name all 4000+ Kordia genes in this way...